BendingSpoons/katana-swift/BSP_GUIDELINES.md

 The State folder contains all the structures that are part of the state.
 Note that, following  [guideline (4)](#4-leverage-encapsulation-modularisation-and-visibility-modifiers), you may want to co-locate the state with the logic to implement some information-hiding technique to your code (that is, put some variables private or file-private).
 This is the only allowed exception.

 The UI folder is represented just for reference and should follow Tempura (or any other UI framework you are using) guidelines.
-It is important to note that the VM should always be seperated from the view to faciliate the lookup.

 ## How to contribute